Two-part winter storm may produce a moderate snowfall in D.C. area late Wednesday to Friday

 What we’re less confident about

 - How quickly the surface temperatures will cool to below freezing in the city and points to the south Wednesday night.
 Models vary widely in their temperature projections.
-Above freezing temperatures and the possibility of sleet Wednesday night near and to the south of the city may limit the accumulation potential unless a heavier burst of snow develops or the colder model projections are correct.
+Above-freezing temperatures and the possibility of sleet Wednesday night near and to the south of the city may limit the accumulation potential unless a heavier burst of snow develops or the colder model projections are correct.

 - Will one of the two pulses of snow underperform model projections?
 In the past few storms, some models have grossly overestimated snowfall totals, and that may occur again (though our predictions take this possibility into account to some extent).